CyberGen49/CyberFilesRewrite/README.md

 # CyberFilesRewrite
 A capable and customizable Apache file index.

-This project is a rewrite of my previous file index site, with some major improvements in the code structure and organization.
-This should give me a chance to make things easier to maintain, and also easier to add on to in the future.
+This project is a rewrite of my previous file index site, with some major improvements in the backend structure.
+This should give me a chance to make things easier to maintain, and easier to add on to in the future.

 *Things are still under very heavy development, so things could be vastly changing over short spans of time.
 Keep an eye on [Changelog.md](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/Changelog.md) to see updates.*